OxWearables/manuscript_ml_behaviours_cvd_2021/epiAnalysis/README.md

 # epiAnalysis

 This subfolder contains files related to the final epidemiological analyses: associating the machine-learned movement behaviour variables with risk of incident cardiovascular disease using a Compositional Data Analysis Cox regression approach.
+The [R package `epicoda`](https://github.com/activityMonitoring/epicoda) was developed to enable these analyses.

 - The script `scripts/analysis.R` contains documented code for descriptive analyses, modelling, plotting and documenting models, and some sense checks of the code.
 - Various helper functions (e.g. to arrange plots in a grid) are contained in the `useful_functions` folder, and are sourced in the `analysis.R` script.